 “Moisture is key, and keeping your hair hydrated will help balance out the dryness caused from the lightening service,” the stylist says.

 Lastly, Papanikolas recommends being cautious with hot tools as your hair is already fragile from the lightening service.
 We recommend heat styling your hair only once a week.
 No matter how often you use hot tools, you should always prime your locks with a heat protectant.
-We suggest Matrix Biolage’s R.A.W.
+From the L'Oréal portfolio of products, we suggest Matrix Biolage’s R.A.W.
 Heat Styling Primer, which provides heat protection up to 450 degrees Fahrenheit.